 We introduce Jesus to children and youth in a fun, structured environment where children are encouraged to grow in Christ.
 Our classes are held in rooms that are clean and orderly, and we use age-appropriate Bible-based curricula filled with activities, lessons, singing, questions and answers and interactive discussions.

 Wednesday Women meet 9 to 11 a.m. every Wednesday, offering opportunities for support and growth through lessons focusing on women’s issues with a Christian perspective.
-There also is a short-term (8-week) Wednesday Evening Bible Study for Women during the 2018 summer session.
-Contact Cindy Fox, study leader to learn more about both study groups.
+There also is a short-term (8-week) Wednesday Evening Bible Study for Women.
+Contact Cindy Fox, study leader, to learn more about women’s study groups.

 The Wednesday Men’s Group meets 9 to 10:15 a.m. on Wednesday mornings, exploring the meaning of books from both the Old and New Testaments.
 For more information on each Bible study group and the leader’s name and number, contact the Church Office at (386) 734-4425 or email Cindy Fox, Adult Education Team Leader.

 Trinity’s United Methodist Women’s (UMW) circles are a way to meet other women, develop life-long friendships, and stay connected for that all-too-important love, care and support for one another.
 The UMW has three circles: Susanna (an evening circle that meets the second Monday evening of every month at 6:30 p.m. in private homes;) Sarah (a daytime circle that meets the first Tuesday in the Wesley Room at 1:00 p.m.;) and Priscilla (a daytime circle that meets the first Monday, usually at the church, at 10:30 a.m.)

 Trinity’s Women’s Ministry is dedicated to serving others outside the walls of the church in the mission field.
 They are particularly interested in advocating for social justice, with emphasis on protecting the lives and rights of women and children.